 We are pleased to cater for an unusually wide range of subject choices, both vocational and academic.

 Key stage 4 pupils are also offered agricultural options including animal and crop husbandry, horticulture, livestock production and animal welfare, and workshop-based skills such as welding, and vehicle and machinery maintenance.
 Pupils prepare the animals to show at major agricultural events.
+Upper School students also make up the School Council, which enables them to collectively assume responsibility for their fellow pupils and propose positive changes within the School.

 Read the KS4 GCSE (and equivalent) Options Booklet (pdf) to see what subjects and courses are available in the Upper School.